Our wool

 How our iconic Matelot jumper in pure new wool is made

-The production of a Matelot sweater requires no less than 23 yards of wool.
-That means that the fleece of one sheep can make 3 Matelot sweaters.
+Crafting a Matelot jumpers is a testament to Saint James’ commitment to artisanal excellence.
+Each sweater requires no less than 23 yards of pure new wool, meaning the fleece of a single sheep can produce three Matelot sweaters.

-Once finished, the sweater weighs 2 lbs and will have gone through 18 stages of preparation, from knitting to packaging.
+Once completed, the jumper weighs approximately 2 lbs and undergoes 18 meticulous stages of preparation, from knitting to final packaging, ensuring every detail meets our high standards.

 Merino wool qualities make it the wool of choice for SAINT JAMES